yuweiyang-anu/ECD/data_generation_pipeline/README.md

 After the chart image rating step, you can simply filter images that ratings are over the average rating of 'visual_clarity' and 'semantic_coherence'.

 ### For Chart QA Generation:
-For Chart QA generation, you should also configure the OpenAI API key / code folder_path and run the following py files to generate the 'descriptive' and 'reasoning'-related QA pairs:
+For Chart QA generation, you should also configure the OpenAI API key / code folder_path and run the following py files to generate the 'descriptive' and 'reasoning'-based QA pairs:
 ```
 python descriptive_qa_generation.py
 python reasoning_qa_generation.py